Adaptive Image Registration: A Hybrid Approach Integrating Deep Learning and Optimization Functions for Enhanced Precision: Abstract

 \section{Abstract}

 Image registration has traditionally been done using two distinct approaches: learning based methods, relying on robust deep neural networks, and optimization-based methods, applying complex mathematical transformations to warp images accordingly.
 Of course, both paradigms offer advantages and disadvantages, and, in this work, we seek to combine their respective strengths into a single streamlined framework, using the outputs of the learning based method as initial parameters for optimization while prioritizing computational power for the image pairs that offer the greatest loss.
-Our investigations showed that an improvement of 0.3\% in testing when utilizing the best performing state-of-the-art model as the backbone of the framework, while maintaining the same inference time and with only a 0.8\% loss in deformation field smoothness.
+Our investigations showed improvements of up to 1.6\% in test data, while maintaining the same inference time, and a substantial 1.0\% points performance gain in deformation field smoothness.